SagerNet/cronet-go/README.md

 # cronet-go

-Note: download libcronet.so from naiveproxy release to /usr/lib/local or any shared link path
+Note: download libcronet.so/libcronet_static.a from naiveproxy release to current directory or /usr/local/lib

-Example:

 ```shell
 go build -v -o cronet-example ./example